 Source Plan Assessed?
-Additional Measure measures summary (from Appendix II) assessments at water body level (from Appendix I) Reduce NI Х IND1: Implement management con they become available, e.g. improved guidance, new or n legislation or regulations, con practice These may include: Proposed Environmental Imp Assessment (Fish Farming in Marine Waters) Regulations Introduction of codes of pract potentially polluting activities consideration of a system of Generally Binding Rules (GE new or revisedidentified as potential measures, the details of which are not yet available.
+Additional Measure Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) Reduce NI Х IND1: Implement management controls as they become available, e.g. new or improved guidance, new or revised legislation or regulations, codes of practice These may include: Proposed Environmental Impact Assessment (Fish Farming in Marine Waters) Regulations Introduction of codes of practice for potentially polluting activities and consideration of a system of Generally Binding Rules (GBR) There are a number of management controls identified as potential measures, the details of which are not yet available.
 It is not possible to assess the impacts associated with these at this time; however, it is strongly recommended that when the details of these are known, they are subject to an environmental assessment to identify potential impacts.
 All controls must include specific measures/controls/consideration of protected areas, particularly those with more stringent requirements.
-The overall positive aspect of these measures should be noted as Not assessed NI x IND2: Develop oil storage regulation reduce pollution impacts These are proposed regulations, the details of which are not yet available, and therefore cannot be assessed yet, but should take account of the requirements of Protected Areas.
-Not assessed NI V IND3: Enforce discharge consent / standards to reduce inputs a No mitigation required
+The overall positive aspect of these measures should be noted as they provide the tools, methodologies and data required to inform key actions arising from the RBMP.
+Not assessed NI х IND2: Develop oil storage regulations to reduce pollution impacts These are proposed regulations, the details of which are not yet available, and therefore cannot be assessed yet, but should take account of the requirements of Protected Areas.
+Not assessed NI 1 IND3: Enforce discharge consent / licence standards to reduce inputs at source Positive: This measure is important to ensure the environmental quality standards that are set for receiving waters are achieved.
+Adequate enforcement of licensing is needed, and particular attention should be placed on discharges to protected areas in case more stringent standards are required by a licence No mitigation required